MileHacker Logo

 Connectivity Options

 • Flow and Digicel are main mobile providers.
-SIM cards are available at V.C.
-Bird International Airport (ANU) or retail stores.
+SIMS are sold at V.C.
+Bird International Airport (ANU) or shops.
 A passport for registration is needed.
 Ensure your phone is unlocked.

-• Most hotels, guesthouses, and resorts feature free Wi-Fi for guests.
+• Most hotels, guesthouses, and hotels feature free Wi-Fi for guests.
 Many cafes and restaurants in tourist areas also feature free Wi-Fi.

 • For flexible global data, explore Airalo eSIMs or a Solis portable Wi-Fi device.